edegreef/killerwhale-resequencing/README.md

 repo for Kyle's project and then also for adaptation stuff later

 remember to note that for the mapping step did it in batches/chunks, and for some samples that took very long, submitted separate jobs even for 12 days o_o

+also for trim step, remember that there were some reads had to remove before merging.